MakxXun/Arthanoid-Systems/README.md

 ## Feedback

-If you have any feedback, please reach out to us at srinivasengineer2011@gmail.com or makxxun@gmail.com
+If you have any feedback, please reach out to us at bioxell@email.com Alternatively contact the authors: srinivasengineer2011@gmail.com makxxun@gmail.com

 ## License